FairpoolDEX/contracts/DeployBullToken.md

 ## Conduct the airdrop

 1. Set claims
-1. Save current SHLD balances to SHLD.old.csv
+1. Save current SHLD balances to SHLD.olds.csv
 1. Set claims again
 1. If it's the last time: set all claims to 0 (technically not necessary, because it won't allow to mint more than maxSupply)